aminaryan80/Book-Recommender/README.md

 ## Implementation

-Each book has multiple genres; For example, “Book 1” is “fiction”, “Drama”, and “Fantasy”.
-“Book 2” is “Music” and “Drama”.
-“Book 3” is “Drama” and “realism”.
-“Book 4” is “fiction”.
+Each book has multiple genres; For example, we have four books as followed:

 - Book 1: Fiction, Drama, fantasy